Overview

 34° 03′ S, 23° 22′ E

 Next on the Garden Route, not far from Knysna, you find Plettenberg Bay.
 It is a place that you should not miss.
 Here, we had one of our most unforgettable experiences ever: Snorkeling with seals.
 The seals are super playful and curious.
 As soon as you arrive by boat to the playful pod of seals, you can see their enthusiasm rising.
 Jump into the water with your snorkel and experience how playful these animals are.
-It’s an activity that you should definitely do during your trip through South Africa.
+It’s an activity that you should definitely do during your trip to South Africa.
 It was one of the most fun and unique things we did in South Africa and we highly recommend it if you are not afraid of the sea and the enthusiasm of the seals.

 If you think snorkeling with the seals is not for you, there are plenty of other great alternatives for you to do in this lovely town.
 You can go for a hike in the beautiful Robberg Nature Reserve and watch the seals from shore or you can enjoy the beautiful views from the beach in this lovely town.